THE TWELFTH BEIRUT EXCHANGE

 ·Osama Safa, Lebanese Center for Policy Studies

 ·Fawwaz Traboulsi, AUB

-Accommodation & Conference Location - Except for those students already residing in Lebanon, we recommend that all participants in the Exchange reside at the conference hotel during the duration of the seven day program.
-The hotel, located near Downtown Beirut, is priced at $65 per person/per night, including all taxes and breakfast.
-Single rooms are available for $95 per night.
+Accommodation & Conference Location - Except for those students already residing in Lebanon, we recommend that all participants in the Exchange reside at the conference hotel during the duration of the ten day program.
+The hotel, located near Downtown Beirut, is priced at $80 per person/per night, including all taxes and breakfast, for a shared double room (we will arrange for sharing).
+Single rooms are available for $115 per night.

 Airfare - $400, approximate from the European Union.

-At the discretion of the student, tuition is 75% refundable up to one week before the program commences.
+At the discretion of the student, tuition is 50% refundable up to two weeks before the program commences.
 (Airline tickets and accommodation should be purchased with travel insurance.)